Savan120/HotelManagement-15.0/README.md

 ## Hotel Management

-This is for hotel related operations.
+This is use for hotel related operations.

 #### License